poloincognito/glcic/README.md

 The whole training would take an estimated time of 37 days.

 To continue the project, I scrapped some weights from `https://github.com/otenim/GLCIC-PyTorch`.

+After the weights transfer, the completion ability of the CN network was:

+*TO BE UPDATED !
+FIGURES*

+# *Discriminator*

+The implementation of the discriminators is in ```lib/glic/networks/discriminators.py```.

+Its trainer is ```lib/glic/trainers/discriminators_trainer.py```.

+I trained the discriminator for x hours on an NVIDIA GeForce RTX 3090 and obtained:

+*TO BE COMPLETED !
+FIGURES*